NuclearTriad/StraightUp/README.md

 Problem: p5.geolocation library has compatibility issues with some devices.
 ```
 ```
-Solution: We avoid this problem using the HTML5 Geolocation API without any additional library, integrated with additional code to calculate the distance between two points.
+Solution: We avoided this problem using the HTML5 Geolocation API without any additional library.
+We also integrated it with additional code to calculate the distance between two points.
 ```
 ### Heading control
 ```
 Problem:
-During the climb mode of the chosen structure is suggested to walk straight, in order to perceive the distance better.
+During the climb mode of the chosen structure it's suggested to walk straight, in order to perceive the distance better.
-We’ve decided to not limit the user’s possibilities forcing him to restart.
+We’ve decided not to limit the user’s possibilities forcing him to restart.
-He we’ll be only warned to walk in the original direction.
+He we’ll only be warned to walk in the original direction.
 This control is done using the heading parameter obtained with the API.
 Usually it has a long refresh time when starting to walk.
 This time is independent by the accuracy.
 ```